louridas/rwa/content/assignments/network-destruction/network_destruction.md

 whom they may spread the disease, we can fight a pandemic if we detect those persons that we should vaccinate or isolate to minimize contagion.

-Note that when are talking about "spread", "pandemic", or "contagion", we are not necessarily referring to a biological disease.
+Note that when are talking about &ldquo;spread&rdquo;, &ldquo;pandemic&rdquo;, or &ldquo;contagion&rdquo;, we are not necessarily referring to a biological disease.
 We may, for instance, be interested in stopping the transmission of fake news through a social network, or arrest the spread of a computer virus, through a computer network.

 To inoculate a network is to detect those nodes, or graph vertices, that exert the maximum influence on the whole network.
 One possible